What the airport of 2030 will look like

 Singapore's Changi Airport, for example, recently started a trial in Terminal 4 which allows Singaporeans to walk through arrival immigration without showing their passports or scanning their thumbs.
 Instead, they can clear immigration by going through an automated lane where they're identified through an iris scan or face capture.

-Singapore's Immigration and Checkpoint Authority hopes to implement this clearance for all eligible passengers by 2022, according to Ivan Tan, the group SVP of corporate and marketing communications at Changi Airport Group.
+Singapore's Immigration and Checkpoint Authority hopes to implement this clearance for all eligible passengers by 2022, according to a spokesperson from the Immigration and Checkpoint Authority.

 On the airline side, British Airways has just installed biometric boarding for all domestic flights out of Heathrow Terminal 5.